alphagov/govuk-developer-docs/source/manual/alerts/prolonged-gc-collection-times-check.html.md

 ### What is 'Prolonged GC collection times' check?

-This checks when the elasticsearch JVM garbage collection times (in milliseconds) exceeds critical or warning levels.
-This is collected by graphite via collectd from the elasticsearch API.
+This checks when the Elasticsearch JVM garbage collection times (in milliseconds) exceeds critical or warning levels.
+This is collected by graphite via collectd from the Elasticsearch API.

 Currently the check uses graphite function to summarize over a time period of 5minutes and find the maximum value in that period.